Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 16</h4>
 </p>

-Once a effective cleaning work has been completed removing most or all of the outliers in the target column "price", boxplot "price" vs. the rest of the columns can be built as follows:
+Once an effective cleaning work has been completed, including removing most or all of the outliers.
+A boxplot "price" vs. the rest of the columns can be built & analyized as follows:

 </br>
 <p align="center">